Last Updated on December 19, 2019

 Image 35 – Xray of Reduced Monteggia Fracture Dislocation In A Child With Ulna In Malposition

 Nine years old child fell from the height and had Monteggia Fracture Dislocation [ Monteggia fracture dislocation involves fracture of upper ulna bone and dislocation of the radial head from the elbow.]

 The fracture was reduced and above elbow plaster was applied.

 The xray above is taken after application of plaster and shows a reduced radial head but ulna is in malposition.
 The patient was advised surgery for correction of the position but patient guardians refused.

 Image 36 – Xrays of Supracondylar Fracture of Humerus Before And After Surgery

-53 years old male fell from scooter and injured his elbow.
+53 years old male fell from the scooter and injured his elbow.
 An xray of the elbow revealed a supracondylar fracture of the humerus.

 The xray is shown below